Norfolk Southern employee killed in new train crash

 On Saturday, a Norfolk Southern train derailed at a crossing in Clark County, Ohio, leading multiple cars to come off the tracks.

-And last month, a Norfolk Southern train derailed in East Palestine, Ohio causing toxic materials to leak into the community and leading to a chemical fire.
+Last month, a Norfolk Southern train derailed in East Palestine, Ohio, causing toxic materials to leak into the community and leading to a chemical fire.

 Join our commenting forum